jarsheenkaur/Restaurant-Operations-Analysis/README.md

 | category            | Type of cuisine of the menu item                    | VARCHAR(45)    |
 | price               | Price of the menu item (US Dollars $)               | DECIMAL(5,2)   |

-Table order_details contains 5 columns and 12234 rows:-
+Table order_details contains 5 columns and 12234 rows.
 | Column              | Description                                         | Data Type      |
 | :-------------------| :---------------------------------------------------| :------------- |
 | order_details_id    | Unique ID of an item in an order                    | SMALLINT       |